Group Activities for Children and Teens

 23. Predator vs. Hero

 Divide paper in half.
 On one side, draw an artistic representation of the part of you that sabatoges your success in life.
 On the other side, draw an artistic representation of the part of you that is working hard to be successful.
 On the back of your paper, draw an image representing your Hero gaining control of your Predator, either by putting the predator on an island, in jail, or by negotiating some kind of agreement.
+Alternatively, place two chairs facing each other in a "stage area" of the room.
+Each person enacts a dialogue between the two characters on the stage, moving back and forth between the two chairs.
+As a facilitator, decide if you will require the hero to win or not.

 24. Law Books